moushumi-das/DS_project_moushumi/README.md

 ## Data
 I have used the following chrome extention to download the data from google images.
 [Fatkun Batch Download Image](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en)

-## Config
+## Configuration
-I have used google colab for this project as it makes the gpu configuration far easier.
+**Google Colab** has been used for this project as it has following features:
+- Zero configuration required
+- Free access to GPUs
+- Easy sharing.